-While White never had biological children, she did inherit kids through marriage when she wed Ludden in 1963.
-He had three children from a previous marriage and White was happy to take on her new role as stepmom, which didn’t interfere with her career as much as pregnancy and an infant would.
+Though Betty White never had biological children, she inherited kids through marriage when she wed Ludden in 1963.
+He had three children from a previous marriage, and White was happy to take on her new role as a stepmom, which didn’t interfere with her career as much as pregnancy and an infant would.

-And she was allegedly happy with that.
+And she was allegedly happy with that scenario.
 The List reported that Sandra Bullock recalled a conversation with White expressing those feelings definitively.

 “Betty said, ‘You know what?
 I never had children biologically.
 I married someone who had three children.
 And how blessed I was to have those three stepchildren,’” Bullock recalled.

-With an impressive career like White’s, she should be proud of all she’s accomplished in her lifetime.
+With an impressive career like White’s, she should be proud of all she accomplished in her lifetime.

 Instead of sticking to one genre, Betty White moved from singing to game shows to appearing in popular scripted series.
 She was a well-known panelist on Password, Match Game, Tattletales, The Hollywood Squares, and The $25,000 Pyramid, to name a few.